 1. You will be given four (4) Lecture Exams & a Cumulative Final Exam.
-2. Your Lecture Exams will consist of approximately 40-50 questions in the format stated in Grading Scheme #1 above.
-Exams 1 & 2 are worth 100 points each.
+2. Exams 1 & 2 are worth 100 points each.
 Exams 3 & 4 are worth 75 points each (mini-exams). - Exams will be given during the scheduled class time; Feedback will be limited and provided during office hours or by appointment. - Exams must be taken on the scheduled class date/time in syllabus & Blackboard.
 3. Your Cumulative Final Exam contains material from the entire semester.
-This exam must be taken (it cannot be dropped or replaced). - Your final exam will be in a format similar to your lecture exams. - Your final exam will consist of 100 questions and worth 200 points. - Final Exam must be taken by the due date in the syllabus and University Final Exam Calendar and Blackboard during the scheduled time.
+This exam must be taken (it cannot be dropped or replaced). - Your final exam will be in a format similar to your lecture exams. - Your final exam is worth 200 points. - Final Exam must be taken by the due date in the syllabus and University Final Exam Calendar and Blackboard during the scheduled time.
 4. Exams must be taken when scheduled. - You may make up an exam only if - you contact me within one day (24-hours) of the scheduled exam - your absence is one approved by college policies (illness, death in the family, other immediate-family emergencies).
 Documentation will be required. - Again - if I do not hear from you within 24 hours of the scheduled exam, you have forfeited the right to make up the exam.